Hayleymol/LearnLowerBody/README.md

 We used only one data to train(m_LocomotionFlat01_000_local.csv) since it includes variety of movement including sudden turn, run and walk,

 #### Training
-1) Open Unity scene and build the project with the number of environment that you want.
+1) Build the project with the number of environment that you want.
+Or you can simply run directly through UI which will be much slower though.
-2) Once build, put Animation folder in WalkMe folder
+2) Once build, copy and paste Asset/Animation folder under the generated build location.
-3) navigate to where ML agent is located and run the following command
+3) navigate to ML agent run the ml agents command which will be look something like mlagents-learn <trainer-config-file> --env=<env_name> --run-id=<run-identifier>
+4) If you use executable, using --no-graphics will faster the training speed.